Dustinj11/Dustinj11/README.md

 - 👋 Hi, I’m @Dustinj11
 - 👀 I’m interested in changing careers currently a Police Officer in Colorado.
-- 🌱 I’m currently learning python thorugh Udemy, and plan on doing a Javascript boot camp next year.
+- 🌱 I’m currently in Skill Distillery's full stack Java program.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dustin.jennings11@outlook.com